 CNC grinding solves common manufacturing pain points with four core benefits:

-2. Grande efficacité
+2. Haute efficacité

 - Causal chain: Automated operation → 24/7 production → shorter lead times.
 A automotive parts factory reduced production time for brake rotors by 60% after switching to CNC grinding.

-- Scénario: A mold shop needs to switch from making plastic bottle molds to smartphone case molds.
+- Scenario: A mold shop needs to switch from making plastic bottle molds to smartphone case molds.
 With CNC grinding, they simply upload a new program—no need to rebuild the entire setup.

-- Analogie: Traditional grinding is like sanding wood with a rough paper; CNC grinding is like using fine sandpaper followed by polish.
+- Analogy: Traditional grinding is like sanding wood with a rough paper; CNC grinding is like using fine sandpaper followed by polish.
 It delivers surfaces so smooth they require no additional finishing—saving time and cost.

 5. Yigu Technology’s Perspective on CNC Grinding